 10 Most Union-Made Cars In America

-Labor union proponents and detractors can debate about this straight through the November elections, but those who judge their "American-made" vehicle by the labor standard place a lot of value on that union label.
-We've gone through the UAW's list of union-made vehicles and found 10 standout models that are not only assembled here, but are prime examples of the best union shops have to offer:
+Labor union proponents and detractors will continue their debate about this, but those who judge their "American-made" vehicle by who worked on it put a lot of value on that union label.
+We've gone through the UAW's list of union-made vehicles (the NHTSA has its own list) and found 10 standout models that are not only assembled here, but are prime examples of the best union shops have to offer: